 The canton of Guamote is the most traditional region in Ecuador.
 95% of the population is Indigenous (while in the whole of Ecuador it is only 25%).
 Guamote itself has about 5,000 inhabitants, but in the mountains surrounding Guamote another 40,000 people live in small communities.
 On this trip we take you to visit some of these little villages and will show you some of the projects we support in the mountains.

 After that we take off for a beautiful ride by car through the mountains and explain you some more about the history of this region and the Indigenous culture and traditions.
-Our program depends on the day of the week, the weather and the local activities that day.
-Normally, we make a stop at the primary school where we teach English and where the kids will tell you about the daily school life (be ready to play some football or a pato-ganzo game).
-Sometimes we visit an agricultural college where we will get an explanation about local agriculture and medicinal plants.
-After that we can go to the house of a traditional weaver who will show you how they make their typical ponchos from the sheep and alpaca wool.
-At last we will visit an Indigenous family and see their authentic housing (choza) to get an idea about how people live in the mountains.
-Then we continue our scenic drive back to Guamote.
+We will make a stop at the primary school (only from Monday to Friday), one of several where we teach our Aflatoun program and help out with various projects.
+Here the kids will tell you about the daily school life (and be ready to play some football or a pato-ganzo game).
+After that we will go to the house of a traditional weaver who will show you how they make their typical ponchos from the wool of their own sheep and alpaca.
+Finally we will visit an authentic Andean house, also called a choza to get an idea of how people live in the mountains.
+After that we continue our scenic drive back to Guamote.
 People who want, can walk back to Guamote (+/- 1.5 hours).

 “During our stay we visited a local school up in the mountains and helped the children by preparing the Mother’s day presents for the next day.
 On the next morning we were even invited for their small ‘Mother’s day party’.” – traveler Philip from Germany

 Water and snacks, contribution to the projects we visit, guide, transportation by car

 What to bring: